DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 .embedded-demo({ "path": "grid-basic/static-column-width", "showThemeSelector": true })

+### Multiline cells

+The Grid cuts off values that do not fit in a cell.
+Assign true to the Table plugin's `columnExtensions.wordWrapEnabled` property for the required column to enable word wrap.

+.embedded-demo({ "path": "grid-basic/cell-wordwrap", "showThemeSelector": true })

 ### Other plugins

 Other plugins ([TableHeaderRow](../reference/table-header-row.md), [TableEditRow](../reference/table-edit-row.md), [TableFilterRow](../reference/table-filter-row.md), [TableGroupRow](../reference/table-group-row.md) and [TableRowDetail](../reference/table-row-detail.md)) have a similar APIs for appearance customization.